07947613070

 The Merton Registrars

-I shoot in a very low-key way, and I think that registrars appreciate this approach.
+I shoot very low-key, and the registrars and couples appreciate this approach.
 It’s as essential for me to observe the sense of occasion as it is to get the shot.
 OK, maybe almost as important…

 Wedding Couple with Daughter at Merton Register Office